Types of Trusts

 A grantor can create an irrevocable trust during the grantor's lifetime, also called an inter vivos trust, or after death.
 Once the grantor transfers assets and property into an irrevocable trust, the grantor cannot take them out of the trust.

 A trustee who is not the grantor manages the trust.
 Often the trustee is a financial professional or a business.

 Pros of an Irrevocable Trust

 - Assets held in the trust at the time of death avoid the probate process.
 A pour-over will transfer assets after death.
 Assets can be distributed immediately.

-- Reduces and can even eliminate the cost of wealth transfer, such as probate fees, gift taxes, and estate taxes.
+- It reduces and can even eliminate the cost of wealth transfer, such as probate fees, gift taxes, and estate taxes.

-- Because assets in an irrevocable trust are unreachable to the grantor, they are also unreachable to creditors of the grantor and cannot be taken should the grantor lose a lawsuit.
+- Because assets in an irrevocable trust are unreachable to the grantor, they are also unreachable to the grantor's creditors and cannot be taken should the grantor lose a lawsuit.

-- The grantor to controls how and when beneficiaries receive their inheritance.
+- The grantor controls how and when beneficiaries receive their inheritance.

 - In community property states, the inheritance provided by the trust is a separate (not community) asset of the beneficiary and does not become part of community property unless the beneficiary makes it so.

 Cons of an Irrevocable Trust